-12.8.
-Dealing with surplus funds
+12.8 Dealing with surplus funds

-- (a) If there is surplus money in the Administrative Fund or Sinking Fund at the end of a budget cycle under clause 12.2, the Committee may allocate credits against a Member's account in shares decided by the Committee. - (b) When deciding the proportions for allocation of credits according to this clause 12.8, the Committee must have proper regard (as far as practicable) to the proportions which each Member contributed to the surplus funds. - (c) The Committee may only decide to allocate credits to a Member's account under this clause 12.8 by Unanimous Resolution.
+- (a) If there is surplus money in the Administrative Fund or Sinking Fund at the end of a budget cycleperiod under clause 12.2, the Committee may allocatedecide the allocation of credits against a Member's account in shares decided by the Committee. - (b) When deciding determining the proportions for allocation of credits according to this under clause 12.8,12.8(a), the Committee must have proper regard (as far as practicable) to the proportions which each Member contributed's contribution to the surplus fundsmoney in the Administrative Fund or Sinking Fund. - (c) The Committee may only decide to allocate credits to a Member's account under this clause 12.8 by Unanimous Resolution.

-12.9.
-Paying contributions when there is a dispute
+12.9 Paying contributions when there is a dispute

-- (a) A Member is not excused from paying Administrative Fund contributions, Sinking Fund contributions or other amounts owed to the Committee under this statement because of a dispute or a disagreement with the Committee (eg a dispute about the amount of a payment). - (b) If a Member has a dispute or disagreement with the Committee about the amount of Administrative Fund or Sinking Fund contributions or other amounts it owes to the Committee, the Member must continue to pay its contributions at the rate determined according to this statement.
-After the dispute is resolved, the Member and the Committee must pay each other any amounts to make the necessary adjustments. - (c) A Member's rights against the Committee are not affected if it continues to pay Administrative Fund and Sinking Fund contributions according to this clause 12.9 and clause 11.7(a)(i) continues to apply regarding the voting rights of a Member.
+(a) A Member is not excused from paying Administrative Fund contributions, Sinking Fund contributions or other amounts owed to the Committee under this statement because of a dispute or a disagreement with the Committee (eg a dispute about the amount of a payment).

+(b) If a Member has a dispute or disagreement with the Committee about the amount of Administrative Fund or Sinking Fund contributions or other amounts it owes to the Committee, the Member must continue to pay its contributions at the rate determined according to this statement.
+After the dispute is resolved, the Member and the Committee must pay each other any amounts to make the necessary adjustments.

+(c) A Member's rights against the Committee are not affected if it continues to pay Administrative Fund and Sinking Fund contributions according to this clause 12.9 and clause 11.7(a)(i) continues to apply regarding the voting rights of a Member.